spacescan-io/docs/blog/2022-06-05-WeeklyUpdates/index.md

 Chia would release the finalized NFT 1 soon and our current implementation also would be modified to support the finalized NFT1 version.

-You can visit the Testnet chia NFT page here to check out new NFT properties, https://www.spacescan.io/txch10/nft/nft17l5k2ly7cafvp8qdtn9cm8ly4ulnsp82lrm4d98ctks3t5udeulstyr0jv
+You can visit the Testnet chia NFT page of [Crew of Eight](https://twitter.com/CrewOfEight_) to check out new NFT enhancements, https://www.spacescan.io/txch10/nft/nft17l5k2ly7cafvp8qdtn9cm8ly4ulnsp82lrm4d98ctks3t5udeulstyr0jv

 ![properties](./properties_1.png)